naatanaelk/aws-ansible-lamp/README.md

 # AWS-LAMP: Playbooks to provision a basic LAMP stack on AWS

+This playbook is meant to provision, install, and deploy a simple LAMP stack website for a rough example of how you can leverage Ansible to automate provision & installation on AWS.
+It will create 2 instance in AWS, install LAMP stack on them, and deploy a basic website.
+I hope that this repository can provide you insight on how to provision EC2 instance on AWS environment and fiddle with it!

 There are two playbooks you need to run:
 - provision-ec2.yml
 - install-stack.yml